ZhangCWei/ECG_Benchmark/README.md

 # ECG Benchmark
-This is the code for paper *A comprehensive review for ECG Classification: Taxonomies, Methods, and Benchmarks*
+This is the code and datasets for paper *A comprehensive review for ECG Classification: Taxonomies, Methods, and Benchmarks*